Biden says debt ceiling deal 'very close.' Here's why it remains elusive

 The deal being worked out by negotiators would raise the government's borrowing limit for two years, while putting two-year caps on federal spending, said the source, who was not authorized to speak about the ongoing negotiations.
 Preliminary details were first reported by the New York Times.

-The two sides are also close to an agreement on IRS funding, which Republicans are hoping to cut.
+The two sides are also still discussing IRS funding, which Republicans are hoping to cut.

 Work requirements debate heats up as a red line for both GOP and White House